 With the operation create-ml-job you can execute the create jobs API.
-The create-ml-job operation supports the following parameters:

 - job-id (mandatory): The name of the machine learning job to create. - body (mandatory): Request body containing the definition of the job.
 Please see the create job API documentation for more details.